 Milestones

 - Makes noises other than crying: And no, not screaming.
 Around this time, Baby might start getting ready to start talking!
-She does this by making funny little noises that definitely aren’t words, but are certainly steps in the right direction.
+They do this by making funny little noises that definitely aren’t words, but are certainly steps in the right direction.

 - Recognizes familiar faces: My, how that vision has improved!
-Baby is even at the point where she might be able to recognize familiar faces…like yours!
+Baby is even at the point where they might be able to recognize familiar faces…like yours!